St Boniface Context

 Art: develop an understanding that art is the path towards the visual literacy which every citizen needs in order to maximize awareness and appreciation of the world we inhabit in order to live effectively and productively.

-English: develop a love of Literature, Language and Media which encourages them to explore their own understanding of the world and themselves.
+English: develop a love of Literature and Language which encourages them to explore their own understanding of the world and themselves.

 Geography: should enquire about the relationships and interactions between mankind and the environment and develop an awareness of the global future.